simonmichael/shelltestrunner/index.markdown

   * When you have multiple tests in a file, the `>>>=` field is now required as a delimiter.
 (You may need to add it to your existing tests.)
-Whitespace as well as comments is allowed between tests.

-  * Input and expected output can now contain lines beginning with `#` (previously these were parsed as comments.)
+This means input and expected output can now contain lines beginning with `#`.
+Also tests may be separated by whitespace as well as comments.

   * Fixed: parsing could fail when input contained left angle brackets